rajasoun/ci-container/README.md

     git checkout main #Checkout main branch
     git pull --rebase #Get the Latest Code
     ```
-1. Deploy and Run Automated Tests.
-All has to Pass for the deployment to Happen
-    ```
-    automator/cci-deploy
-    ```
-1. Check Deployment is < 3.3 mins and test < 1 min

 1. Run Automated Release
     ```
     release